jamespeapen/opinionatedguide.github.io-src/chapters/a1-linuxshell.md

   * while much slower than `du` it's great for finding out what's eating storage space
 * [choose](https://github.com/theryangeary/choose)
   * user friendly, simple alternative to awk/cut

+## Clipboard interaction

+* xclip
+    * a comand-line interface to the clipboard for the X11
+* wlclipboard
+    * a command-line interface to the clipboard for Wayland

 ## Useful Non-Stock CLI Tools